dijasila/GPAW/doc/install/installationguide.rst

 Requirements
 ============

-1) Python 2.6 - 2.7.
+1) Python2 version 2.6 or later.
+Python3 not supported yet.
 Python is available from http://www.python.org.

 2) NumPy_ 1.6.1 or later.
 Earlier versions may work for basic operations.